Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. The TreeView Sample Display, with arrowhead Image Icons displayed to the left of each Node Text.

-Root-Level Nodes Have Folder Images others with Arrowhead.
+Folder Images for Root-Level Nodes, others with arrowheads.

 TreeView and ListView Controls.